Treating Dehydration in Adults and Children Over 12

 - Lethargy or fatigue

-- Light-headedness, dizziness, or confusion
+- Light-headedness, dizziness, confusion, or change in mental status

 1. Replace Fluids